C0rn3j/deadbeef-lyricbar/README.md

 ```

 ## Usage
 Activate Design Mode (View → Design mode) and add Lyricbar somewhere.

-Personally I like to put the lyrics in a Splitter (left right) with Album cover on one side.
+Personally I like to put the lyrics in a Splitter (left right) with Album cover on one side, as you can see on the screenshots.

 Disable Design Mode back and enjoy the music :)